 With Mint you can create budgets, track and pay bills, and be alerted when you are low on funds.

 The one that applies to both

 Perhaps you could investigate how much being flexible with accommodation could save you.
-Package holidays, with flights, accommodation and food thrown in, may seem like the easy option but if you’re willing to do a bit of extra work, you can save money by doing it yourself.
+Budget travel packages, with flights, accommodation and food thrown in, may seem like the easy option but if you’re willing to do a bit of extra work, you can save money by doing it yourself.

-For more ideas have a look at more tips how you can save money on your travel.
+For more ideas have a look at more budget travel tips how you can save money on your travel.

-How do you save money when you go abroad?
+How do you travel on a budget?
 Share your cost-cutting tips with us.